RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver3.0/README.md

 ## Process

-Group 5's plan for Iteration 3 revolves mostly around completion of the featureset and refinement of the views used.
+Group 5's plan for Iteration 3 revolved mostly around completion of the featureset and refinement of the views used.
 We started by focusing on the voting mechanic heavily and all of the offshoots of that feature e.g. allowing amendments to pass, votes to fail, etc.
 By focusing hard on a feature that is functionally the backbone of the application (voting), we were able to really shape the application and bring it closer to its final state.

 ## Tasks

-The group completed the following tasks for version 3.0, sorted by backend functions, followed by user-facing functions:
+The group completed the following tasks for version 3.0, sorted by backend functions first, followed by user-facing functions:

 #### BACKEND:

     - SQLite3 Database.
     - Voting mechanic.
     - Motions to ammend/act/vote etc.